-Have you been thinking of writing your memoirs?
+Been thinking of writing your memoirs?
 Everyone has a story worth telling, so why not start now?
-Bring your photos, documents, and anecdotes to share with your children, grandchildren, and future generations.
+Bring alive your photos, documents, and anecdotes to share with your children, grandchildren, and future generations.
 You'll be more than a leaf on the genealogical tree.
-To begin with, you need motivation.
+Need motivation to begin?
 Join some of your neighbors who enjoy writing their memoirs.
 Listen to the essays they prepare each month for a given topic, and before long, you too will begin to recall, describe, and preserve memories of the road only you have traveled.
-Several of our members have published their volumes, and others are ready to do so.
+Several of our members have published a volume and others are in a position to do so.
 What greater gift can you offer your family, friends, and yourself?

-Murray Schulman, an Asbury resident and past dean of the Keese School, had a long career as a scientist grants administrator, coordinating research and development programs in the Department of Energy's Office of Health and Environmental Research.
+Murray Schulman, an Asbury resident and past dean of the Keese School, had a long career as a scientist grants administrator coordinating research and development programs in the Department of Energy's Office of Health and Environmental Research.